188th Rescue Squadron: Cold War

 After the Korean War ended, the 188th was redesignated the 188th Fighter-Bomber Squadron and equipped with Lockheed F-80C Shooting Star jet aircraft.
 In July 1955, it once again became the 188th Fighter-Interceptor Squadron and augmented Air Defense Command, being gained by Western Air Defense Force.

 On 1 July 1957, the 188th was authorized to expand to a group level, and the 150th Fighter Group was established.
 The 188th becoming the group's flying squadron.
 Other squadrons assigned into the group were the group headquarters, 150th Material Squadron (Maintenance), 150th Air Base Squadron, and the 150th USAF Dispensary.
 Also, the 188th assumed 24-hour air defense alert status at Kirtland.
 In April 1958, the first Air National Guard unit to receive the North American F-100A Super Sabre was the 188th, which received these planes in April 1958.
 This conversion raised group strength to 956 officers and airmen.

 In April 1961, an aircraft malfunction caused an AIM-9 Sidewinder air-to-air missile to launch and shoot down a Boeing B-52B Stratofortress bomber near Grants, New Mexico.
 The B-52B, from the 95th Bombardment Wing took off from Biggs Air Force Base, Texas on a training mission.
 During an intercept by two New Mexico ANG F-100As, an AIM-9B launched and impacted one of the engine pods on the bomber's left wing, taking the B-52's left wing off in the subsequent explosion.
 Three B-52 crewmembers died; the F-100 pilot was absolved of any blame.
 In the fall of 1962, the Cuban Missile Crisis put the 188th on an alert status that lasted for 90 days.

 In 1964, the F-100As were retired and the 188th received newer F-100C and twin-seat F-100F Super Sabre trainers, and became the 188th Tactical Fighter Squadron, gained by Tactical Air Command.
-In January 1968, the group was activated as a result of the Pueblo Crisis, and in June of that year the 188th Tactical Fighter Squadron and approximately 250 maintenance and support personnel were deployed to Tuy Hoa Air Base, Republic of Vietnam.
+In January 1968, the group was activated as a result of the Pueblo Crisis, and in June of that year the squadron and approximately 250 maintenance and support personnel were deployed to Tuy Hoa Air Base, South Vietnam.
 Remaining group members were assigned to various bases in South Korea.
 The unit flew over 6000 combat sorties in the F-100C Super Sabre and amassed over 630 medals and decorations before release from federal active duty in June 1969.
 Captain Michael Adams was killed in action and Major Bobby Neeld and First Lieutenant Mitchell Lane remain listed as missing in action.
 The unit received the Air Force Outstanding Unit Award with Combat "V' Device.
 After its Vietnam War deployment, the 188th was relieved from active duty and returned to New Mexico State Control on 4 June 1969.